vanish125/gpsdo-fw/README.md

 ### Usage

 Power on the device with GPS antenna connected.
 Wait a long while for the PPB to reach close to zero.
+When the PPB is stabilized close to zero, the GPSDO is considered locked (padlock icon) and it will automatically save the current PWM value in flash.

+This PWM value will then be used on the next boot as a startup value.

-The used PWM value can then be stored in flash by going to `PWM` menu and press the encoder twice (a message will be shown after the first press).
+The current PWM value can also be manually saved by going to `PWM` menu and press the encoder twice (a message will be shown after the first press).

-This PWM will then be used on the next boot, and if no GPS antenna is connected, it will not be adjusted further.

 The [original manual](https://raw.githubusercontent.com/fredzo/gpsdo-fw/b1f1766ef8beb795172a6fa325e783569361913e/doc/gpsdo-documentation.pdf) for the device talks about running the device without a GPS antenna after calibration, but I would advice against that since the oscillator seems sensitive to both ambient temperature, vibrations and orientation.
 Best results will be had when the GPS antenna is connected at all times.